jwellone/ScreenCapture/README.md

 ## Getting Started

 - Acquiring a captured image
-  - User ScreenCapture.screenshot.CopyAsync or ScreenCapture.screenshot.GetAsync function.
+  - Use ScreenCapture.screenshot.CopyAsync or ScreenCapture.screenshot.GetAsync function.

 - Save the captured image
-  - User ScreenCapture.screenshot.SaveAsync function.
+  - Use ScreenCapture.screenshot.SaveAsync function.

 Please also run SampleScene.unity to check it out.